Order Waiving License Renewal Requirements

 NOTICE TO THE PUBLIC RE: PODIATRIC MEDICAL DOCTORS WHO HAVE RECEIVED A PROBATIONARY ORDER

-SB 1448 mandates that on and after July 1, 2019, the California Board of Podiatric Medicine requires a licensee to provide a separate disclosure to a patient or a patient’s guardian or health care surrogate before the patient’s first visit if the licensee is on probation pursuant to a probationary order made on and after July 1, 2019.
-The bill would also require the California Board of Podiatric Medicine to provide specified information relating to licensees on this website.
+SB 1448 mandates that on and after July 1, 2019, the Podiatric Medical Board of California requires a licensee to provide a separate disclosure to a patient or a patient’s guardian or health care surrogate before the patient’s first visit if the licensee is on probation pursuant to a probationary order made on and after July 1, 2019.
+The bill would also require the Podiatric Medical Board of California to provide specified information relating to licensees on this website.

 Important Notice: Title Change for the Board of Podiatric Medicine